tneulinger/UCN/README.md

 ## Usage overview:
-  1. Create CAD model of system to be simulated.
+  1. Create GDML model of system to be simulated.
-  2. Convert CAD model files to GDML.
-  3. Run application.
+  2. Run application.

 (See tutorial section below for examples.)